All Saints Academy - 4-12 yrs old

 Inspired by the recently published scripts, this week will reprise popular challenges from the previous weeks with a fantastic twist!

 **Prior knowledge of the Harry Potter books, scripts, and movies will prove advantageous for campers.
 Limited to 75 campers per week.

 Director: Anjni Amin

-This will be Anjni's fifth summer at Harry Potter Camp, and her third as director.
+This will be Anjni's sixth summer at Harry Potter Camp, and her forth as director.
 She is a certified NYS music teacher for K-12 with a Bachelor of Science degree from The College of Saint Rose, and a Master of Music degree from Northwestern University.
 Anjni is currently a doctoral candidate in Music Theory and Cognition at Northwestern University.